moneroexamples/onion-monero-blockchain-explorer/README.md

 xmrblocks --enable-emission-monitor
 ```

 This flag will enable emission monitoring thread.
-When first started, the thread
+When started, the thread
- will scan entire blockchain, and calculate the emission based on each block.
+ will initially scan the entire blockchain, and calculate the cumulative emission based on each block.
 Since it is a separate thread, the explorer will work as usual during this time.
 Every 10000 blocks, the thread will save current emission in a file, by default,
  in `~/.bitmonero/lmdb/emission_amount.txt`.
 This file is used so that we don't